List of presidents of Austria

 This is a list of presidents of Austria since the establishment of that office in 1919.

 List of officeholders (1920–present)

 Presidents of Austria during the Interwar period

 Austria was part of Nazi Germany from 12 March 1938 to 13 April 1945.

 Presidents of Austria after the end of World War II

 † denotes people who died in office.

 Timeline

+Graphical representation

+This is a graphical lifespan timeline of the Presidents of Austria since 1945.
+They are listed in order of first assuming office.